Can You Perform Your Past Relevant Work?

 How Does Social Security Determine I Can Do Past Relevant Work?

 To determine if you can perform your past relevant work, the SSA must determine the actual requirements of your past jobs.
 It then makes a function-by-function comparison with your present impairments.
-If the Administration determines that you cannot do your past work as you actually performed it, then the disability claims adjudicator must determine if you could do that job as it is generally performed in the work force.
+If the Administration determines that you cannot do your past work as you actually performed it, then the disability claims adjudicator must determine if you could do that job as it is generally performed in the workforce.
 This has significance if the job you actually performed had different requirements than similar jobs in other companies.

 For example, let’s say your past work was as a secretary.
 However, as part of the job, you had to lift heavy boxes (weighing 50 pounds).
 Then, you might not be able to perform that job.
-However, you might be able to perform the job of secretary as it is generally performed.
+However, you might be able to perform the job of a secretary as it is generally performed.
 That is because most secretarial jobs do not require a person to lift 50 pounds.

 A Tulsa SSDI attorney can help you determine what past jobs are relevant and whether you can perform them at the required levels.
 If you have questions about your Social Security eligibility, then please contact us to set up a free consultation.